 Observing Nights - Held every Friday during the Fall and Spring semesters, our graduate students invite you to join them at the University for some backyard astronomy (weather permitting).

-School/Group Presentations - Our faculty members and graduate students are always eager to share their knowledge and interest in astronomy free of charge.
+Outreach Events - Our faculty members and graduate students are always eager to share their knowledge and interest in astronomy free of charge.

 - MIfA Public Lecture Series: Held once per semester, this lecture communicates the exciting research activities of MIfA researchers directly to the public.

 - Karlis Kaufmanis Lecture Series: The Kaufmanis Lecture is presented in memory of beloved Professor of Astronomy Karlis Kaufmanis.
 This series brings distinguished scientists to the campus to provide public lectures on the latest hot topics in research.

 Minnesota Starwatch - An online newsletter describing the night sky.